Special Education and Clinical Sciences

 Deanne Unruh, research professor (secondary special education and transition, high-risk adolescents, program evaluation).
 BS, 1985, MS, 1991, Kansas; PhD, 2001, Oregon.
 (2001)

-Shelley Watson, clinical associate professor.
+Shelley Watson, associate clinical professor.
 BA, 1999, Dominican University, Illinois; MA, 2004, Oregon.
 (2018)

 Angela J. Whalen, clinical professor (professional practices in school psychology, clinical supervision, educational assessment and intervention).
 BA, 1996, St. Thomas; PhD, 2002, Oregon.
 (2003)

-Jarrod Zinser, clinical associate professor.
+Jarrod Zinser, associate clinical professor.
 BS, 2005, MS, 2007, Florida State.
 (2022)

 Cengiz Zopluoglu, associate professor (latent variable modeling, longitudinal data analysis, statistical computing).
 BA, 2005, Abant Izzet Baysal; MA, 2009, PhD, 2013, Minnesota.
 (2020)